toepoke/toepoke.github.io/_posts/2016/2016-01-07-common-angular2-errors.md

 I'll expand as I see more.
 Found some too?
 Add in the comments and I'll update the post.

 <hr class="fancy"/>
-## "Can't bind to 'ngForIn' since it isn't a known native property in X"
+## Can't bind to 'ngForIn' since it isn't a known native property in X

 ### Problem
 You have something like this: